econ-ark/HARK/Documentation/guides/installation.md

 Once downloaded, you will find that the repo contains a `notebooks` directory that contains a number of [jupyter notebooks].
-If you have the jupyter notebook tool installed (`pip install jupyter`), you should be able to launch the jupyter notebook app from the command line with the command:
+If you have the jupyter notebook tool installed (`conda install jupyter`), you should be able to launch the jupyter notebook app from the command line with the command:

 ```console